Azure/Avere/src/terraform/examples/vfxt/vdbench/README.md

-# Vdbench - measuring Avere vFXT for Azure performance
+# Vdbench - measuring Avere vFXT for Azure performance against Azure Blob filers or NFS filers

 This is a basic setup to generate small and medium sized workloads to test the performance of [Avere vFXT for Azure](https://azure.microsoft.com/services/storage/avere-vfxt/) memory and disk subsystems.
 The suggested configuration is 12 x Standard_D2s_v3 clients for each group of 3 vFXT nodes or for each 2 GB/s of throughput capacity in an HPC cache.